Readme - Deployify server for Docker on Ubuntu

 # download latest backup binary cd /var/lib/deployify/ curl -L github.com/deployify/install-docker/raw/master/backup-linux -o backup-linux

-Always install Deployify properly before restoring a backup.
+If not already installed, install Deployify properly before restoring a backup (follow the install instructions above).

 # restore backup sudo /var/lib/deployify/backup-linux restore {input-file}

-Restore a backup that comes from some of the other installation alternatives, like Windows (migrate to the newer database engine):
+Restore a backup that was created from another installation alternative, like Windows (migrate to the newer database engine):

 - Restore the backup, and then wait about one minute before proceeding to the next step.